vorotina/design/README.md

 ### Developing

-All the module logic goes into the src/ folder
+All the module logic resides in the src/ folder

 CSS is located in src/css/ folder